 - 1. Obtain the child's medical, dental, and immunization history from the child's parents, legal guardians, or medical and dental providers. - 2.
 Provide caregivers the following: - 1.
 Placement Agreement DCYF 15-281 form. - 2.
 Voucher for Interim Pharmacy and Medial Services for Foster Children. - 3.
 Caregiver Authorization DCYF 10-454 and Child Information and Placement Referral DCYF 15-300 forms. - 4.
 For children birth to one year, the Infant Safe Sleep Guidelines publication. - 3.
 Follow Health Care Services for Children In Out of Home Care policy to ensure children receive routine and necessary health care. - 4.
 Refer to Health Care Services for Children Placed In Out-of-Home Care policy for children's immunization information. - 5.
-Provide caregivers with the child's known physical, behavioral, and dental health care history per the Information Sharing with Out-of-Home Care policy. - 6.
-Follow the DCYF Administrative 6.04 Supporting LGBTQIA+ Individuals policy when children and youth are seeking gender-affirming medical services. - 9.
-Vital Statistics, e.g., Birth and Death Certificates and Social Security Cards Caseworkers must: - 1.
-At the time of placement or as soon as possible thereafter: - 1.
-Obtain a copy of each child's birth certificate and SS number or card from parents or legal guardians.

-- 2. If parents or legal guardians do not have or refuse to give the child's birth certificate or SS card, take the following steps for: - 1.
-Birth Certificates - 1.
-For in-state birth certificates, request a certified copy at the DOH website.
+Provide caregivers with the child's known physical, behavioral, and dental health care history per the Information Sharing with Out-of-Home Care policy. - 9.
+Vital Statistics, e.g., Birth and Death Certificates and Social Security Cards Caseworkers must at the time of placement or as soon as possible thereafter: - 1.
+Obtain a copy of each child's birth certificate and SS number or card from parents or legal guardians. - 2.
+If parents or legal guardians do not have or refuse to give the child's birth certificate or SS card, take the following steps for: - 1.
+Birth Certificates - For in-state birth certificates, request a certified copy at the DOH website.
 Follow regional protocols to pay for vital statistics records. - 2.
 For out-of-state birth certificates, follow the individual state's protocol.
 To pay for out-of-state vital statistic records complete the following: - 1.
-Verify the fee required and the address of the state's vital statistics agency. - 2.
-Provide the following information to the supervisor: - 1.
+Verify the fee required and the address of the state's vital statistics agency.

+- 2. Provide the following information to the supervisor: - 1.
 The type of record or information requested. - 2.
 The amount needed to pay for the record. - 3.
 The name and case number of the individual for whom the record is requested, if applicable. - 4.
 The DCYF address to which the vital statistics agency should mail the record. - 3.
 Obtain written approval from the supervisor. - 3.
 For out-of-country birth certificates, ask the U.S. embassy or foreign consulate in the birth country to determine where official birth records are kept and how to apply for a birth certificate.